WrightonLabCSU/DRAM/README.md

         --call      : Call genes using prodigal
         --annotate  : Annotate called genes using downloaded databases --distill   : Distill the annotations into a multi-sheet distillate.xlsx

+    REQUIRED DRAM2 profile options:
+        -profile                STRING  <conda, conda_slurm, singularity, singularity_conda>
+                                        Runs DRAM2 either using Conda (must be installed) or Singularity (must be installed).
+                                        Runs DRAM2 with no scheduling or scheduling via SLURM.
+                                        See SLURM options in full help menu.

     Call options:
         --call                  OPTION  Call genes on the input FASTA files using Prodigal.